 - Requiring a Pollinator — trees that need to be pollinated by another variety of tree.
 Most apples, pears, plums and sweet cherries are typical examples of this type of tree.

-It’s also good to know that while some trees are self-pollinating, they might have greater success when they are cross-pollinated with another.
+It’s also good to know that, while some trees are self-pollinating, they might have greater success when they are cross-pollinated with another.
 For optimal results from fruit tree pollination, I recommend setting up a pollinating scheme.
-Here are a few things to remember:

 - Plant at least two compatible-pollen varieties within 50 feet of one another.
 Pollination will still occur if trees are planted closer together, and may even occur between trees planted farther apart than this, but, for ideal pollination, a 50-foot distance between trees is good to aim for.